-The IBO has elected to take this approach so that the methodology is directly related to ACP eligibility requirements and utilizes the 2% of monthly household income affordability benchmark that has been introduced by the FCC.
+The IBO has elected to take this approach so that the methodology is directly related to ACP eligibility requirements and utilizes a 2% of monthly household income affordability benchmark similar to the 2% of monthly disposable income metric introduced by the FCC.
+Because there is no standard, industry-wide, objective measures of broadband affordability, the IBO believes utilizing a metric as close as possible to that introduced by the FCC is the most objective option available.
 The IBO will use this methodology to update the cost threshold for low-cost plans each year.
 All recipients of BEAD funds will be notified of the updated annual cost threshold.